3 restaurants where you can enjoy a typical Kanazawa Japanese lunch

 A dream seafood bowl with seasonal local fish all in one place.

-Iki Iki Tei rice bowl (with miso soup) 2,000 yen, with around 14 kinds of fish.
+Iki Iki Tei Don World (with miso soup): 3,500 yen, featuring around 14 different kinds of items.

-Iki Iki Tei rice bowl (with miso soup) 2,000 yen, with around 14 kinds of fish.
+Iki Iki Tei Don World (with miso soup): 3,500 yen, featuring around 14 different kinds of items.

 Opened by the owner who trained at Nadaman.
 The main restaurant in downtown Katamachi is a seafood tavern, and the Omimachi branch is a sushi restaurant that specializes in seafood rice bowls.
 The most popular dish, "Iki Iki Tei Don," is a special dish with around 14 kinds of seasonal seafood, and on this particular day, it included such delicacies as sweet shrimp, kuruma-dai, and red snow crab.
 The owner's motto is "keep the neta cold and the rice a little warm," so the neta is served on a separate plate.
 The Wasabi soy sauce and Iwashio (rock salt) can be used according to the type of fish, making the dish even tastier.